JimChengLin/paxos-edu/README.md

-A standalone and compact(200 Python lines) Basic Paxos implementation for education.
+A standalone and compact(200lines Python) Basic Paxos implementation for education.

+Usage: Just start test.py and test{2-5}.py, then type something.
+You will find out what happen hopefully.